Put Ubuntu on USB using Windows

 Distribution Home Page: ubuntu.com

 - USB flash drive

 How to create an Ubuntu Live USB Flash Drive

-- Download and launch our YUMI MULTIBOOT Bootable USB creation software.
+- Download and launch our Bootable USB creation software.
 Then simply follow the onscreen instructions.

 - Once the script has finished, restart your PC and set your BIOS or Boot Menu to boot from the USB device.
 Save your changes and reboot.